ImperialCollegeLondon/safedata_validator/docs/data_managers/using_safedata/publishing_datasets.md

 safedata_zenodo publish_dataset Example.xlsx -e  Supplementary_files.zip
 ```

 That command packages up a set of operations needed to publish a dataset.
-The tabs
+The example
-examples below show the underlying workflow, either using the command line interface or
+code in the tabs below show the underlying workflow, either using the command line
-working from within Python,  for publishing these data and accompanying metadata as a
+interface or working from within Python,  for publishing these data and accompanying
-completely new dataset using `safedata_validator`.
-You would typically not need to use
+metadata as a completely new dataset using `safedata_validator`.
+You would typically not
-these individual commands: this information is here to show what is going on under the
+need to use these individual commands: this information is here to show what is going on
-hood.
+under the hood.

 === "bash"